vippsas/vipps-login-wordpress/README.md

  *
 ## Requirements

- * Wordpress version 4.9 or above
+ * WordPress version 4.9 or above
  * PHP version 7.0 or above
  * Your website must have an SSL certificate and be available through HTTPS
  * OpenSSL must be configured for your PHP installation